halp1/triangle/documents/Adapters.md

 # Triangle.js Adapters Documentation

-This document describes the adapter system in Triangle.js, which provides a standardized interface for integrating external AI engines and bots with the Triangle.js game engine.
-Adapters abstract away the communication layer, allowing developers to focus on AI logic rather than protocol implementation.
+This document describes the adapter system in Triangle.js, which provides a standardized interface for integrating external engines and bots with the Triangle.js game engine.
+Adapters abstract away the communication layer, allowing developers to focus on game logic rather than protocol implementation.

+Transparency note: this document was AI-generated based on the Triangle.js adapter source code.

 ## Overview